julianhyde/quidem/HOWTO.md

 # Release

-Make sure that `mvn clean install site` runs on JDK 8, 9 and 10 on Linux, macOS and Windows.
+Make sure that `./mvnw clean install site` runs on JDK 8, 11 and 17 on Linux, macOS and Windows.
 Also check [Travis CI](https://travis-ci.org/julianhyde/quidem).